Our #1 Recommended Adjustable Base

 Helps in restless leg syndrome

 With restless leg syndrome, you might have to deal with discomfort while sleeping at night.
-But elevating your lower body can relieve pain and help you to get better sleep.
+But improving your lower body can relieve pain and help you to get better sleep.

 Can provide whole-body benefits